What's the latest on European travel restrictions?

 - On 30 November last year, Croatia introduced new measures temporarily restricting border crossing.
 However, some exemptions have been made.

-- Travellers coming from EU countries, and are on the ‘green list’ will be able to enter the country under the same conditions as before the COVID-19 outbreak.
+- Travellers coming from EU countries which are on the ‘green list’ will be able to enter the country under the same conditions as before the COVID-19 outbreak.
 That’s providing they show no symptoms and haven’t been in close proximity to an infected person.

 Cyprus